-Proximity in general is critical to having a good experience.
-Maybe you’re actually looking to spread out your wine tastings in an effort to explore a landscape.
+Proximity, in general, is critical to having a good experience.
+Maybe you’re looking to spread out your wine tastings to explore a landscape.
 Maybe you’re planning on drinking a lot so you’d rather not have to drive far.
 Or, maybe you’ve decided to have someone drive you around the entire time, which offers more flexibility and less worry.
 You also don’t want to end up dozens of miles from the nearest restaurant or hotel at the end of the day, so think about logistics throughout every step of your planning.

 Consider Transportation Options

 Taking proximity a step further, deciding on how you want to get around is critical to planning the perfect trip.

 I prefer to drive myself and simply be cautious about how much I’ve been drinking when I’m winery touring.
 Others prefer to avoid this entirely and opt to use buses or pre-planned chauffeur services within whichever region they’re visiting.
 Additionally, some regions and specific wineries have dedicated guides, who will pick you up from your hotel, take you to lunch and a series of wineries within your preferred region.